-Say hello to spooky with this Halloween charcuterie board!
-This fun halloween appetizer is perfect when you want something that is equally edible as it is festive.
-This meat and cheese board is made with strategic regular ingredients with Halloween themed food in mind, I mean, who doesn’t love a bleeding jam goat cheese?!
+Say hello to spooky season with this Halloween charcuterie board!
+This fun Halloween appetizer is perfect when you want something that is equally edible as it is festive.
+This meat and cheese board is made with strategic regular ingredients with Halloween-themed food in mind.
+I mean, who doesn’t love a bleeding jam goat cheese?!

 A huge thank you to Roth Cheese for sponsoring this post!